syazell1/syazell1/README.md

 # 💫 About Me:
-👋 Hi, I’m bry<br>👀 I’m a Fullstack Software Engineer<br>📫 How to reach me?
+👋 Hi, I’m bry<br>👀 I’m a Software Engineer<br>📫 How to reach me?
 Contact me at bryanjimavila@gmail.com